vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 ## What promise did Jesus make prior to His crucifixion?

 > Let not your heart be troubled: ye believe in God, believe also in me.
-In my Father's house are many mansions: if it were not so, I would have told you.
+In my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, *I will come again, and receive you unto myself*; that where I am, there ye may be also.
 {% ct 'John 14:1-3' %}

 ## In what manner will He come back?